 Photo of the Month

 Aquamarine male Green Honeycreepers (and their lime-green female counterparts, below) are commonly seen at eye level in the treetops at the Canopy Tower.
 Josh Haas from Michigan captured this stunning male during his recent visit, and Kim Nagy from Boston photographed this equally beautiful female.
 Click on the photos to view larger images.

 Recent Sightings and Trip Reports

-In the last month we have had great sightings of Ocellated Antbird, Rufous-vented Ground-Cuckoo, Wedge-billed Woodcreeper, and rarities including Yellow-breasted Crake and Green-and-rufous Kingfisher!
-Check out more recent sightings and trip reports for the amazing birds, mammals, reptiles & amphibians, butterflies and dragonflies seen around the Canopy Tower, Canopy Lodge and the new Canopy Camp Darien!
+In the past month we have had great sightings of Rufous-vented Ground-Cuckoo, Pacific Antwren, the endemic Stripe-cheeked Woodpecker, Chestnut-fronted Macaw, Tayra (a weasel-like mammal), and rarities including Aplomado Falcon and Smoky-brown Woodcreeper!
+Check out more recent sightings and trip reports for the amazing birds, mammals, reptiles and amphibians, butterflies and dragonflies seen around the Canopy Tower, Canopy Lodge and the new Canopy Camp Darien!

 View past issues of our newsletter!